reactiflux/reactiflux.com/src/md-pages/tips.md

 ## Moderators need your help

 If you see something you feel is out-of-line, please use our `@moderator` ping to alert us.
-You can send it in **#reactiflux-admin** if you don't feel comfortable doing it inline, or can submit anonymously from our [report page](/contact).
+You can send it in **[#reactiflux-moderation](https://discord.gg/BkSU7Ju)** if you don't feel comfortable doing it inline, or can submit anonymously from our [report page](/contact).
 There's a buried way to [copy a direct link to a specific message](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-), which is very helpful when reporting.

 ## Ask your question